powerhome/oss-guide/docs/contributing/contributing.md

 ### Step Zero: Planning for Success

 We encourage Power developers to contribute to projects we rely upon.
 We seek to be good open source citizens.
 If you find a bug, or can make some code better, we want to enable you do it.
 However, we want you to be aware of some concerns that you should keep in mind.
 Most of the time, these will not come up.
-Given the number of projects we work on, the number of engineers we have, and the complexity of some projects, we occasionally run into blocking issues.
+Given the number of projects we work on, the number of developers we have, and the complexity of some projects, we occasionally run into blocking issues.

 Please read the guidelines below.
 If none of these issues are relevant to your pull request, then go ahead and contribute to an open source project.
 You do not need to get approval for every pull request.
 The overhead involved in these approvals is not worth it.
 That said, if the issues below are relevant, or if you have **any** concerns about your contribution, ask us.
 We're here to help you.